Will Trump be muzzled? Judge faces critical gag order choice

 “The judge wants this tried in the four corners of the courtroom,” he continued.
 “This is not a public spectacle.
 This is a very important case in the sense that every eyeball on the nation is on this, every ear of the nation is on this, and beyond.
 So there’s a lot riding on this.”

-The former president announced plans to deliver remarks at Mar-a-Lago on Tuesday evening after returning from Manhattan criminal court.
+The former president announced plans to deliver remarks at Mar-a-Lago Tuesday evening after returning to his Florida residence from Manhattan criminal court.
 But a gag order potentially throws what that speech includes into question.

 Trump and his team have already made clear that they plan to use the indictment to rally political support, portraying the former president as a victim of a politically motivated prosecution in fundraising solicitations, social media posts and interviews.
 Recent polls have shown a majority of Americans believe the indictment was at least somewhat politically motivated, a feeling Trump and his team will try to exploit to shore up support.